rjkviegas/skills-workshops/process_review/README.md

 Here are the possible programs to build - you'll find the details of them in the exercises repo above.
 Complete them in the following order:

 1. Middle letter
+2. Ten minute walk
-2. Scrabble solve
+3. Scrabble solve
-3. Checkout
+4. Checkout
-4. Echo
+5. Echo
-5. Bank
+6. Bank

 #### Who should do this?